This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Once cooked, remove the caramel from the heat and pour over the prepared crackers evenly.
 Place the pan in the preheated oven and bake until the toffee is bubbling all over, 6-8 minutes.
 Remove the pan from the oven.
 The crackers could be floating.
 Use a knife to place them correctly.
 Allow the toffee to cool for 1 minute.
 Sprinkle the chocolate chips evenly on top.
 Allow the chocolate to melt for 1-2 minutes and spread it to cover the caramel layer evenly.
 Sprinkle with chopped pecans and kosher salt if using.

-2 cups semi-sweet chocolate chips, 1 ½ cups chopped toasted pecans (optional), kosher salt to taste
+2 cups semi-sweet chocolate chips, 1 ½ cups chopped toasted pecans (optional), kosher salt

 • Cool the toffee to room temperature, 1-2 hours.
 Once cooled, break into pieces and serve or store in an airtight container.